Jump to content

 A state of bliss

 While Pink Floyd is undoubtedly one of the best bands of all time...let's be honest...many of their songs aren't exactly uplifting.
 But David Gilmour was always a bit more positive.
 Learning to Fly features an upbeat tempo and inspirational and hopeful lyrics.
 And no matter how long you've been hiking, there's always another journey out there and more to learn with each step.
-Although this could be stretching the classic prerequisite a bit, the most recent song on this list was released 30 years ago.
+Although this could be stretching the classic prerequisite a bit, the most recent song on this list was released almost 40 years ago.

 A Forest – The Cure, 1980